IQ404/study-notes/README.md

 ❓ If we treat alpha as transparency/translucency, how physically is this way of blending?

+❓ How to control which outputting source and destination buffer the blending is setting for?

 Note that disabling blending (so that the fragment shader will simply be overfwriting the target frame buffer) is effectively the same as enabling blending with the following settings:

 ```cpp